bem/bem-xjst/migration/README.md

 Notice: path to json config must be absolute.

+See example of codestyle config `sample-config.json` in this directory.

 # Static Lint

 Linting works the same way as migrate except you need add `lint` option.